Whether it's the Beatles or Beethoven

 * After five to 10 years overall deaths from all causes are 10 per cent lower, and benefits grow as the years advance.
 However, research leaders advise against taking a daily dose except on the advice of their GP, as there could be other health complications.

-Mark Walton-Cook offers a series of simple and sometimes surprising hints to help keep you trim throughout the party season.
+Mark Walton-Cook offers a series of simple and sometimes surprising hints to help keep you trim throughout the party season

 All I Want for Christmas is You.

-* Eat more, buy less: Hunger makes you spend more, according to a University of Cambridge report.
-So have a square meal before you shop.
+* Eat more, buy less: Hunger makes you spend more, according to a University of Cambridge

 * Go for a dawn run: Watch your weight come down as the sun comes up.
 Sunshine is a great source of vitamin D, which researchers believe can help keep you trim.
-A Minnesota study has linked low levels of vitamin D to sluggish weight loss in slimmers.
+A Minnesota study has linked low levels of vitamin D to sluggish weight loss

 Subscribe to: